-11. Conventional hollow metal door frames or wood door frames are installed in openings that are formed with CONFORM.
+10. Conventional hollow metal door frames or wood door frames are installed in openings that are formed with CON-FORM.
 The CONFORM components are selected to provide openings that suit the specified frames.

-12. Large mechanical openings are planned and the CONFORM components are precut to suit the opening.
-Small mechanical openings and sleeves are site cut into CONFORM components.
+11. Large mechanical openings are planned and the CON-FORM components are precut to suit the opening.
+Small mechanical openings and sleeves are site cut into CON-FORM components.
 All openings are formed and braced.
 Alternately, openings and sleeves can be site cut or drilled through the wall after the concrete is poured.

-7.7 ELECTRICAL
+7.7 Electrical

 1. For conventional electrical wiring, masonry electrical boxes and rigid or flexible conduit are installed in the components as the wall is erected.
+The electrical boxes are placed in the center of the box connectors and panels.